microsoft/restler-fuzzer/docs/user-guide/Links.md

 # Using OpenAPI v3 links to define dependencies

 The OpenAPI v3 specification defines [link objects][] that can be used to define dependencies between operations.
-Restler will use links when present in the API definition to generate dependencies between operations.
+RESTler will use links when present in the API definition to generate dependencies between operations.

 [link objects]: https://github.com/OAI/OpenAPI-Specification/blob/3.0.3/versions/3.0.3.md#link-object

+OpenAPI links provide a subset of the functionality of RESTler annotations.
+Links can specify that a value from the request or response of one operation (the "producer") can be used as the value of a parameter in another operation (the "consumer").
+The value from the producer can come from a property in the response body, a response header, or a path or query parameter in the request.
+Links cannot specify that the value from the producer can be used in the request body of the consumer.
+The link is defined in the response of the producer operation, in contrast to RESTler local annotations, which are defined in the consumer operation.

+RESTler currently supports links that use the `operationId` field to specify the target operation rather than the `operationRef` field.
+The current implementation also only processes the first parameter in the link object, since links that specify multiple parameters are expected to be rare.

 ## Example